albangossard/Spurious-minimizers-Fourier-sampling-optimization/README.md

 # Spurious-minimizers-Fourier-sampling-optimization

-This repository contains the codes for the following paper *Spurious minimizers in non uniform Fourier sampling optimization* published in Inverse Problems (2022).
+This repository contains the codes for the paper *Spurious minimizers in non uniform Fourier sampling optimization* published in Inverse Problems (2022).

 ## Authors
 - [Alban Gossard](https://albangossard.com/)